-So, let’s start with social media.
-Honestly, we had so much pressure on ourselves already, and then Pinterest and Instagram came along, allowing people to show off the best of the best of best–pretty pictures of a seemingly pretty life.
+The reality is this, we had so much pressure on ourselves already from magazines etc., and then Pinterest and Instagram came along allowing people to show off the best of the best of best–pretty pictures of a seemingly pretty life.
 It’s easy to forget that social media is a place that allows us to always put our best foot forward.
-I mean, thank you Pinterest for telling me that a simple birthday cake from a box is not enough for my 1 year olds birthday party.
-I now have to make 19 million cute party favors, a healthy dessert bar with chalkboard labels, and on top of that, have monogrammed everything.
+I mean, thank you Pinterest for telling me that a simple birthday cake from a box is not enough for my child’s birthday party.
+I now have to make 19 million cute party favors, a healthy dessert bar, create custom chalkboard labels, and on top of that, have monogrammed everything.
 I can’t deal.
 I just wanted to throw a party for my kid.

 3. Stop and Consider: If you look at social media as more of a tool to use and gain inspiration from, you will be able to navigate it a whole lot better.
 Pinterest and Instagram wouldn’t be as popular if people were always posting pictures of cluttered spaces, bad makeup, and terrible food recipes.
-These are suppose to be places of inspiration.
-So let them be just simply be that: inspiration and not self-annihilation over what you can’t do.
+They are meant to be places of inspiration.
+So let them be simply that: inspiration and not self-annihilation over what you can’t do.

 So what are you good at?
 What gifts and talents do you have that make you your unique self?
 Celebrate those today!